LISTED: Leeds’ best and worst GP surgeries revealed - how does yours compare?

 Here is the FULL LIST of all surgeries with an LS postcode, in score order - how does yours compare?

-The bottom-ranked practice, Shadwell Medical Centre, has been approached for comment by the Yorkshire Evening Post and has not yet responded.
+Despite NHS Choices ranking Shadwell Medical Centre at the foot of the table in May 2014, last year the surgery was ordered to improve by the Care Quality Commission, who accepted that three GP partners leaving at the same time had led to staffing issues.

-Last year the surgery was ordered to improve by the Care Quality Commission, who accepted that three GP partners leaving at the same time had led to staffing issues.
+Shadwell Medical Centre has been approached for comment by the Yorkshire Evening Post and has not yet responded.

 Kirkstall Lane Medical Centre - 96